-Audit and related fees excluding VAT and Out of Pocket Expenses for Forum Pacific, Inc. are ₱420,000 in 2019 and ₱420,000 in 2018 for expressing an opinion on the financial statements and assistance in preparing the annual income tax return.
+Audit and related fees, including VAT and out of pocket expenses) for Forum Pacific, Inc. is ₱517,440 in 2020 and ₱517,440 in 2019 for expressing an opinion on the financial statements and assistance in preparing the annual income tax return.
 Any deficiencies in internal control and detected misstatements and fraudulent or illegal acts are other information given to the attention of the management.

-Diaz Murillo Dalupan and Company, CPAs (DMDC), upon recommendation by the Audit Committee of the Board of Directors composed of Mr. Byoung Hyun Suh as Chairman and Mr. Sergio Ortiz-Luis, Jr and Mr. Peter S. Salud as members, was re-appointed by the stockholders as the principal external auditors for the year 2019.
+Diaz Murillo Dalupan and Company, CPAs (DMDC), upon recommendation by the Audit Committee of the Board of Directors composed of Mr. Byoung Hyun Suh as Chairman and Mr. Sergio Ortiz-Luis, Jr and Mr. Peter S. Salud as members, was re-appointed by the stockholders as the principal external auditors for the year 2020.
 The selection of external auditors is made on the basis of credibility, professional reputation, accreditation with the Securities and Exchange Commission and affiliation with a reputable foreign partner.
 The professional fees of the external auditors are approved by the Company after approval by the stockholders of the engagement and prior to the commencement of each audit season.
 In compliance with SEC Rule 68 paragraph 3(b)(iv) (Rotation of External Auditors), and as adopted by the Company, external auditors or engagement partners are rotated or changed every five years or earlier.
-Mr. Jozel Francisco C. Santos was the lead engagement partner from 2014 to 2015, Ms. Rosemary D. De Mesa in 2016 to 2018 and Mr. Richard Noel M. Ponce in 2019.
+Mr. Jozel Francisco C. Santos was the lead engagement partner from 2014 to 2015, Ms. Rosemary D. De Mesa in 2016 to 2018 and Mr. Richard Noel M. Ponce in 2019-2020.